omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 and calculate planet coordinates for a given time.

 This is the case of theories VSOP87, VSOP2013, ELP2000 and some others.
-Mathematical models that that produce precise predictions for the state of the Solar System.
+Mathematical models that that produce predictions for the state of the Solar System.

 Then there is the simplicity of the Universal Gravigation theory.
 A simple formula that shows how the Sun and planets attract each other.
-We can use this to calculate sucessive positions for the planets, integrating in small intervals.
+We can use this to calculate sucessive positions for the planets, adding up the N-to-N forces in small intervals ( DTs ).

 They should match, at least whitin a certain precision.